-This power ballad became an instant classic with its release by Tracy Byrd in 1999.
+This power ballad became an instant classic with its release by Byrd in 1999.
 Luckily, in love there is often a bigger plan in play than what we know.
-Tracy's real-life wife and baby daughter were on set with him for added inspiration as he filmed the music video.
+Byrd's real-life wife and baby daughter were on set with him for added inspiration as he filmed the music video.

 The Knot-Tier: "Through weakness and strength, happiness and sorrow / For better, for worse, I will love you."

 Twain added even more emotional heft to this beautiful song when she recruited Bryan White to perform it as a duet.
 The declaration of love and devotion is a perfect celebration of the union between man and wife, echoing the vows that brides and grooms make when they take that walk down the aisle.